Skip to main content

 Depression hurts other parts of the body as well, leaving footprints all over the body and a trail; of destruction that is not easy to mend.

 For instance, scientists have proven that depression often causes an acceleration of changes in bone mass, which places the individual at a higher risk of getting osteoporosis.
-Osteoporosis is a disease of the bone that makes the bone weak and makes them susceptible to fractures.
+Osteoporosis is a disease of the bones that makes the bones weak and makes them susceptible to fractures.
 It results in the deterioration of bone mineral density, bone microarchitecture, and the alteration of various bone proteins.

 Even then, the most real example of just how depression hurts is the occurrence of physical pain.
 For most people suffering from depression, the symptoms of depression usually include physical pain, which is normally vague in origin.